 I first saw the photo of the famed Gilded Age hotel long before I actually know what or where it was located.
 Then a friend of mine spent her honeymoon there and things began to click and I knew I had to find a way to see this hotel in person.

 Originally built in the 1890s for the Canadian Pacific Railway Company, the Chateau is just one of many classic Fairmont hotels strewn across Canada like giant Monopoly pieces.
-The Frontenac is meant to illicit comparisons to a European castle, which isn’t by accident.
+The Frontenac is meant to elicit comparisons to a European castle, which isn’t by accident.
 The present day luxury hotel sits on the site of an older castle, the Chateau Haldimand that was built in the 1780s to serve as the official residence of the colonial government.
 That chateau was demolished with the construction of the Frontenac.

 We were in Canada as the guest of Quebec Tourism, and when we arrived on the late train from Montreal and Quebec City appeared to already be asleep for the night.
 The quick five-minute car ride revealed quiet streets with only one or two people walking their dogs on the chilly November evening.
 The Frontenac was different though, just a month before Christmas the hotel was lit up like a firecracker and people were bustling through its stately lobby.